reifjulian/dobatch/README.md

 ## Advanced

 Before execution, `dobatch` monitors system resources to ensure sufficient CPU availability and to prevent an excessive number of active Stata processes.
-Specifically, `dobatch` waits to run the do-file until there are enough free CPU processors and no more than a certain number of active Stata jobs.
+Specifically, `dobatch` waits to run the do-file until there are enough free CPUs and no more than a certain number of active Stata jobs.
 If the system is busy, `dobatch` waits for 5 minutes and then checks the system resources again.
 The default requirements for system resources are calculated as follows:

 ```stata
 MIN_CPUS_AVAILABLE = max(c(processors_lic) - 1, 1)